Contents

 Compensation

-Certificate of participation in promoting online education at UCR.
+Certificate of participation in promoting online education at UCR

 Initiative #2: Online Course Enhancement Initiative